A lancet (needle)

 Wait for your meter to display the result.

 Record the results in your log book.
 Bring the log book with you to your medical appointments.
+Remember to discuss this with your doctor.

 © Fort HealthCare 2014.